KY233466/INFO-5940-Codespace/README.md

 # RAG APP
-This application allows the user to upload multiple documents that are either pdf or txt.
-It would generate RAG database for the uploaded documents, and the user could choose which ones to engage for a specific question with the toggles.
-A historical reference of which documents were choosen to be engaged with are shown under the user's questions.
+This application enables users to upload multiple documents in either PDF or TXT format.
+For each uploaded document, a dedicated RAG database is automatically created, allowing the system to retrieve information specific to that document.

+During a conversation, users can selectively choose which documents to include in the retrieval process using on-screen toggles.
+The chatbot then generates responses grounded only in the selected documents.
+For transparency, each user message displays a “Document used:” label showing which documents were referenced for that question.

 # Changes made to the provided configurations
 Specified pandas version and added PyPDF2